 What is a conversion rate?
-In the world of business, it’s all about sales which must mean it’s all about conversion too.
+In the business world, it’s all about sales which must mean it’s all about conversion too.
 Conversions are how your website ultimately makes money, either through making sales or getting users into your marketing funnel.

 One of the best ways to measure the success of a product, service marketing approach or just about anything else is by using a conversion rate.

-By understanding conversion rates it becomes possible to implement new marketing techniques while optimising these methods to make the most of your marketing spend.
+Understanding conversion rates makes it possible to implement new marketing techniques while optimising these methods to make the most of your marketing spend.

 Let’s start with the basics.